sauerbraten/p1xbraten/README.md

 ### [moviehud.patch](./patches/moviehud.patch)

-- adds `hidespecfollow` toggle: when 1, hides the "SPECTATOR" and player name in the lower right of the screen when spectating
 - adds `namesabovehead` toggle: when 0, hides the names above players' models (usually rendered as particle text), while keeping status icons for health boost, armor and quad

 ### [scoreboard.patch](./patches/scoreboard.patch)